 ADVISOR / COMMITTEE

-The Department of Dairy Science offers six different program areas for potential graduate students: https://dysci.wisc.edu/prospective-students/graduate/.
+The Dairy Science program offers six different program areas for potential graduate students: https://dysci.wisc.edu/prospective-students/graduate/.
 The focus of research or coursework varies from student to student and is dependent on the agreement of the student's graduate committee.
-All M.S. students have guidelines to be completed prior to or during M. .study as detailed in the Master's Certification forms https://dysci.wisc.edu/dairy-science-certification-forms/.
+All M.S. students have guidelines to be completed prior to or during study as detailed in the Master's Certification forms https://dysci.wisc.edu/dairy-science-certification-forms/.
 These areas include:

 - Forming a mentor committee (by end of the first semester) for either M.S. plan: